In anticipation of the births of each of my five children I was comforted to know

 Sometimes we don't get what we desperately want or think we need,

-and it seems as if our prayers are going unanswered.
+and our prayers are going unanswered.

 But my Christmas in the burn unit taught me that the Lord

-knows me, loves me and has a plan for me.
+knows me, loves me, and has a plan for me.

-I think about my daughter, Claire who is spending this Christmas
+I think about my daughter, Claire, who is spending this Christmas

 as a missionary in Brazil.